NMCCL Transport Center receives kits to help patients with special needs

 |0

-This work, NMCCL Transport Center receives kits to help patients with special needs [Image 3 of 3], by Christopher Delano, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NMCCL Transport Center receives kits to help patients with special needs, by PO2 Justin Woods, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.